sgaichas/herringMSE/HerringTechnicalManu.md

 1. Evaluate the relative performance of HCRs at meeting herring fishery objectives, including those related to predators of herring, as informed by stakeholder input, and,

-2. Discuss our approach to developing an MSE on a relatively truncated timetable in order to meet management time frames, and identify the lessons learned throughout the process, especially as they relate to using MSE as a tool to advance an ecosystem based approach to management (Plagányi et al., 2014).
+2. Discuss our approach to developing an MSE on a relatively truncated timetable in order to meet management time frames, and identify the lessons learned throughout the process, especially as they relate to using MSE as a tool to advance an ecosystem based approach to management (Plag?nyi et al., 2014).

 #Methods